Search

 There are several factors you may want to look into if you’re trying to decide between a bank loan vs. pre-settlement funding, including the rates, what you need the money for, and how much you need.

 With a bank loan, you will be required to repay the loan in regular installments, usually monthly.
 These will start after a short grace period you receive when the loan is first disbursed (or paid out to you).
+However, the payment schedule for a bank loan does not necessarily correlate with the progress in your lawsuit.

-If, for example, your case is all set to go to trial or mediation and then it gets delayed (which happens all the time, particularly with the backlogs created by the Covid-19 pandemic), then a bank loan will usually still require you to make the required monthly installment payments, no matter that you have no means of doing so.
+If, for example, your case is all set to go to trial or mediation and then it gets delayed (which happens all the time), then a bank will usually still require you to make the required monthly installment payments, no matter that you have no means of doing so.
+Because banks rely on your credit score and assets, their interest rates are lower than legal funding companies.

 All pre-settlement legal funding is paid once when your case resolves, whether through a settlement or a successful jury verdict.
 You are not responsible for paying back the lender anything during the period while your lawsuit is pending.